djccnt15/djccnt15.github.io/_posts/webdev/2022-09-30-starting_django_03.md

 def detail(request, question_id):
-    """
-    view for details of each question
+    """view for details of each question"""
-    """

     question = get_object_or_404(Question, pk=question_id)  # returns 404 instead of 500 when requested not existing question_id
     context = {'question': question}